-C. Background Investigations
+C. Background Investigations:

-- 1. The Tribe shall request from each primary management official and from each key employee all of the following information: - a.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - b.
-Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - c.
-The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (i) (b) of this section; - d.
-Current business and residence telephone numbers; - e.
-A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses;
+- 1. The Tribe and/or Tribal Gaming Agency shall request from each primary management official and from each key employee all of the following information: - (a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (b) Currently and for the previous 5 years:

+business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers;

-- f.
-A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - g.
-The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - h.
-For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - i.
-For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - j.
-For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraphs (i)(h) and (i)(i) of this section, the criminal charge, the name and address of the court involved and the date and disposition; - k.
-The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - 1.
-A photograph; - m.
-Any other information a tribe deems relevant; and - n.
-Fingerprints consistent with procedures adopted by a tribe according to 25 C.F.R. § 522.2(h). - 2.
-The Tribe shall conduct an investigation sufficient to make a determination under subsection (c) below.
+- (c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (i) (b) of this section; - (d) Current business and residence telephone numbers; - (e) A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses; - (f) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (g) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (h) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (i) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - (j) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraphs (i) (h) and (i) (i) of this section, the criminal charge, the name and address of the court involved and the date and disposition; - (k) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted;

+- (1) A current photograph; - (m) Any other information the Tribe and/or Tribal Gaming Agency deems relevant; and - (n) Fingerprints consistent with procedures adopted by a tribe according to 25 C.F.R. § 522.2(h). - 2.
+The Tribe and/or Tribal Gaming Agency shall conduct an investigation sufficient to make a determination under subsection D below.
 In conducting a background investigation, the Tribe shall promise to keep confidential the identity of each person interviewed in the course of the investigation.